TonyMSc/rl_second_project/report.md

 Based on trial and error the following were used

-The following Hyperparameters are kept fixed:
+The following Hyperparameters are kept fixed for the first experiment that failed:
 BUFFER_SIZE = int(1e6)  # replay buffer size \
 BATCH_SIZE = 512 #128        # minibatch size \
 GAMMA = 0.925            # discount factor \